Psychiatric Mental Health Nurse Practitioner (PMHNP)

 Please see National Panel for Psychiatric-Mental Health NP Competencies.

-How are my clinical preceptors chosen?
+How are clinical preceptors chosen?

 Is nurse practitioner certification currently available?
-What are its requirements?
-Where would I find out more information?